Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

 \subsection{Train tracks and matrices}

-Just as a type D structure can be represented by a decorated graph, an extended type D structure can be represented by a decorated graph with an extended label set.
-That is, the decorated graph associated with an extended module has the set of possible edge labels extended to include all sequences $I = i_1 \ldots i_k$ of elements of $\Z/4\Z$ with $i_\ell \equiv i_{\ell-1} + 1$ and with at most one $i_\ell=0$.
-The method for constructing an (extended) type D structure from a graph is the same.
-Vertices labeled by $\bullet$ and $\circ$ correspond to $\iota_0$-generators and $\iota_1$-generators, respectively, and an arrow labeled by $I$ from $x$ to $y$ contributes a $\rho_I\otimes y$ term to $\td^1(x)$.

-In Section \ref{sec:tracks} we realized the decorated graph $\Gamma$ representing a reduced or almost reduced type D structure $N$ geometrically by immersing it in the parametrized torus $T$.
-This construction extends immediately to decorated graphs associated with extensions, where the arcs corresponding to the additional edge labels are determined by Figure \ref{fig:extended-algebra}.
-Note that all edges of the corresponding train track are oriented, but a pair of vertices may be connected by a pair of parallel but oppositely oriented edges; in this case, for convenience, we adopt the convention that the two opposing oriented edges are replaced with a single unoriented edge.
-For example, consider the type D module in Figure \ref{fig:naive-track-example}; a choice of extension is illustrated in Figure \ref{fig:naive-track-example-extended} together with the corresponding train track.

-The train tracks constructed in this way have a very particular form; for instance, all switches lie on the curves $\alpha$ and $\beta$.
-We will work with a slightly larger class of train tracks, which we now formalize.
+We have so far considered only naive train tracks constructed from $\Alg$-decorated or $\AlgExt$-decorated graphs, but we will have need to work with a larger class of train tracks in the marked torus, which we now formalize.